sraaphorst/sts-haskell/README.md

 ## The Fano Plane: `STS(7)`

-The `STS(7)` is the most famous example, as it is not only a Steiner triple system, but also a *projective finite geometry* known as the *Fano plane* (and indeed, the smallest possible suchh projective geometry).
+The `STS(7)` is the most famous example, as it is not only a Steiner triple system, but also a *projective finite geometry* known as the *Fano plane* (and indeed, the smallest possible such projective geometry).
 You can see a depiction of it below, where the differently coloured lines (and the central circle) indicate the triples, which are:

 * `012`